MileHacker Logo

 Local Transport Advice

-Navigating Las Vegas has options.
+Navigating Vegas has options.
 Choose based on your budget, schedule, and desired degree of convenience.

-For most Strip experiences, an assortment of walking, free trams, and occasionally the Monorail or ride-shares works well.
+For most Strip experiences, a combination of walking, free trams, and occasionally the Monorail or ride-shares works well.